 But what makes a perfect mountain restaurant?
 As Meredith Erickson, author of Alpine Cooking tells us, it should be “cozy and unpretentious, with menu choices that are indicative of exactly where you are.
 You know you’re in a great mountain restaurant when you completely lose track of time.”
 We couldn’t agree more.

-As ski resorts prepare to open for the 2022 winter season, we share some of our favorites around the Alps, alongside a warming recipe from Meredith’s cooking bible.
+As we are approaching this winter's peak season, we share some of our favorites around the Alps, alongside a warming recipe from Meredith’s cooking bible.

 In Switzerland’s Bernese Mountains lies glitzy Gstaad, beloved of the European jet set and packed with swanky boutiques and grand old hotels.
 One of its longest-standing restaurants is the Rössli, which has been owned by the Reichenbach family since 1919.
 And its signature dish?
 A legendary poached trout, which it still serves to this day.
 We also recommend the wiener schnitzel, ideally eaten on its beautiful terrace on a sunny winter’s day.